dimitri-gigot/oscar/README.md

 ```

 ### Button
-Button is the more usefull one
+Button is the more useful one
 - **type** (optional) : default `button`
 - **label** (optional) : Label of the button
 - **shortcut** (optional) : One character you can use as a shortcut once the window is open